HORACE GIFFORD (1932-1992)

 1962 - The Bert Rumely House, 615 Shore Walk, Fire Island NY.
 At some point a new, larger main house was built (not by Gifford) and this became a guest house.
 Bottom photo by Tom Sibley.
 Sold to Stuart Eisner.
 Sold in 1994 to H. K. Rantfle.
 Sold in 2003 to Edward Marcus.
 Available for rent.

 1962 - The Edgar Wittstein and Robert Miller House I, 491 Bay Walk, Fire Island NY.
 Featured in the New York Times.
 Sold to ADL Enterprises LLC.
-1990 addition by Michael Kinlaw.
+Addition in 1990 by Michael Kinlaw.
 Sold in 2000 to Warren Seigel.

 1963 - The Edgar Wittstein and Robert Miller House II, aka Wittstein-Miller House, 519 Porgie Walk, Fire Island NY.
 Sold to architect Scott Bromley, who did an addition around 1983.
 Bromley still owner as of 2020.

-Around 1963 - The Paul McGregor House, 13 Atlantic Walk, Fire Island NY.
+Around 1963 - The Paul McGregor House, 13 Ocean Walk, Fire Island NY.
 In archive, listed as 13 Atlantic Walk.
 Altered, enlarged by Scott Bromley.
 Sold in 2019 to Myron T. Moore.

-1964 - The Benjamin and Martha Kauth House, Fair Harbor NY.
+1964 - The Benjamin and Martha Kauth House, 152 Bay Walk, Fair Harbor NY.
 Dell-like house with clerestory in middle.
 Sold in 1998 to Jane T. Schube and Daniel D. Schube.
 Photos by Michael Weber.
-Status unknown.

-1964 - The Michael and Nan Schultz House, 554 Beachcomber, Fire Island NY.
+1964 - The Michael and Nan Schultz House, 554 Beachcomber Walk, Fire Island NY.
 Sold to Salvatore Contristano.
 Sold to Michael George Jackoski and Peter Pelusio.
-2017 renovation by Michael George New York.
+Renovated in 2017 by Michael George New York.

 1964 - The Angelo Donghia House, 74 Bay Walk, Fire Island NY.
 Expanded around 2005 by Hal Hayes.
 Sold to Ron Chereskin.